Bio-Prime/documentation/docs/index.md

 ![addprimers1](./addprimers1.png)

 The system offers you to add one or two (forward and reverse) primers at the same time.
 You also have the option to put in old primers from the existing data base.
-If you want to upload a file to the database, you can do so by clicking on the "CSV" option and choosing your document to upload.
+If you want to upload a file or import data to the database, you can do so by clicking on the "CSV" option and choosing your document to upload.

 ![addprimer](./addprimer.png)